Musical Theater Songwriting Challenge Launches Second Year of National Contest

 From Victoria Hutter, Public Affairs, National Endowment for the Arts –

 The National Endowment for the Arts is supporting the next generation of American songwriters.
 For the second year and in collaboration with the American Theatre Wing, the Arts Endowment is calling for applications from high school students to the agency’s Musical Theater Songwriting Challenge.
 This national program is for students with a passion for writing songs that could be part of a musical theater production and the wide range of musical styles represented in contemporary musical theater including hip-hop, rock, R&B, country, jazz, and more.

-beginning today, February 12 with a deadline of April 30, 2019, at midnight ET.
+The application is simple and can be completed online beginning today, February 12 with a deadline of April 30, 2019, at midnight ET.
 Follow the conversation on Twitter at #IWriteMusicals.

 “The Musical Theater Songwriting Challenge is part of the Arts Endowment’s commitment to nurture the creative talents of our nation’s young people,” said Acting Chairman Mary Anne Carter.
 “By assisting these student songwriters, the Songwriting Challenge contributes to the ongoing vitality of the American art form of musical theater.”

 “Cultivating young talent is crucial for our industry and for our world,” said Heather Hitchens, president of the American Theatre Wing.
 “I am thrilled to once again be partnering with the National Endowment for the Arts, Disney Theatrical Productions, and Samuel French on the Songwriting Challenge, which furthers our commitment to the next generation.”

 After the application deadline of April 30, 2019, the Arts Endowment and the Wing will convene panels in different regions of the country to review all of the applications.
 Per last year, each panel will consist of experienced songwriters and musicians who will select one finalist or finalist duo from its region.
 Those finalists will be announced at the end of June 2019.